pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 - :ref:`Unboxing and the expansion board <unboxing>` Intro to the hardware and how to use the expansion board
 - :ref:`Connecting over USB <connecting_over_usb>` How to connect your board
 - :ref:`Firmware Upgrades <firmware_upgrades>` Where to download the upload tool
-- :ref:`Connecting your board using Pymakr <connecting_using_pymakr>` First steps on using Pymakr with your board
+- :ref:`Connecting your board using Pymakr <connecting_using_pymakr>` Connecting and coding with Pymakr
-- :ref:`Examples <examples>` Basic code snippets to get you started

 If anyting goes wrong, there is a :ref:`Troubleshooting` section that addresses the most common issues.
 In case of any doubts you can always ask questions in our `community forum <http://forum.pycom.io>`_.